tligorio/rhinomcp/README.md

 - **Object selection**: Select objects based on filters, e.g. name, color, category, etc. with "and" or "or" logic
 - **Set/Create/Delete Layers**: Get or set the current layer, create new layers, or delete layers

+> [!NOTE]
+> So far the tool only supports creating primitive objects for proof of concept.
+More geometries will be added in the future.
+> Supported objects: Point, Line, Polyline, Curve, Box, Sphere

 ## Demo

 ### Demo 1